 Make sure you are using SU’s layers correctly.
 That is, ALL edges and faces are created on and remain on Layer 0.
 Only assign components and groups to other layers.

-Turn off the layer visibility for entities that are going to be seen in the scene.
+Turn off the layer visibility for entities that aren’t going to be seen in the scene.

 Before you get too far into placing viewports and other entities, at least set the paper size.
 Use the largest paper size you expect to print that document on.
 Best would be to create your own template with the correct paper size, layers for entity types and things like borders, title blocks and boilerplate stuff.